 We hope this has sparked some ideas for how you can turn rubbish recycling into a creative and educational project for your students to enjoy.
 If you’ve got a bedazzled collection box make sure you share it on social media and tag TerraCycle for a chance to be spotlighted on our socials, or better yet – it could win you an ultimate community garden kit for your school grounds!

 If you’re looking for more items to recycle in your classroom, we have a wide range of programs in New Zealand and Australia that are great for schools.
-What’s more, by recycling through many of our programs you can earn TerraCycle Points, which can be redeemed and donated to a charity or not-for-profit organisation of your choice – including your school!
+What’s more, by recycling through many of our programs you can earn TerraCycle Points, which can be redeemed and donated to your school or a charity of your choice!

-Here are a few of our top free school recycling programs below:
+Here are a few of our top free school recycling programs:

-Or check out the Zero Waste Boxes on our to recycle more hard-to-recycle rubbish at school.
+Or, check out our range of pre-paid Zero Waste Boxes to recycle even more hard-to-recycle rubbish at school.